jnvsor/screencap/README.md

         Input size in WxH or "window" to pick one with xwininfo

       -o, --output
-        Output size in W:H (-1 wildcard to maintain aspect ratio eg: -1:720) or default for no scaling
+        Output size.-1 is wildcard to maintain aspect ratio eg: `w=-1:h=720` or `default` for no scaling

-      -p, --preset
-        avconv video preset to use

       -f, --filters
-        Manual avconv video filters
+        Manual video filters

       --blind
         Disable video recording